dev5-devstroop/rVPNSE/docs/04-api/c-ffi.md

-# RVPNSE C API Reference
+# rVPNSE C API Reference

 ## Overview

-The RVPNSE library provides a comprehensive C Foreign Function Interface (FFI) for seamless integration with applications written in C, C++, and other languages that support C bindings.
+The rVPNSE library provides a comprehensive C Foreign Function Interface (FFI) for seamless integration with applications written in C, C++, and other languages that support C bindings.

 ## Header File